Mahogany and inlaid open bookcase from the beginning of the 20th century - antique

 Description

-Mahogany and inlaid open shelf from the early 20th century, featuring an inlaid stringed top above a finely inlaid frieze and 3 adjustable-height shelves (2 shown in the photo), all surrounded by pilasters with inlaid bells, all standing on a shaped plinth.
+Mahogany and inlaid open shelf from the early 20th century, featuring an inlaid edge above a finely inlaid frieze and 3 adjustable-height shelves (2 shown in the photo), all surrounded by pilasters with inlaid bells, all standing on a shaped plinth.
 This antique shelf retains its original finish, which has been cleaned, revitalized, and waxed, all in a domestic setting.

-Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon’s reign, emphasizing strong similarities and references to Roman and Greek decorative motifs.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

 Manufacturer information